How To Clean Hardwood Floors

 Cleaning Old Wood Floors

 The most important thing to use on old wood floors is a small amount of water to clean this floor.
 This floor type is usually found in older homes or buildings.
 These floors are generally worn in appearance, and the surface is porous and can hold a lot of dirt.

 Use Murphy’s oil soap on this type of flooring.
 The oil helps restore luster.
 Use 1/4 cup of Murphy’s to 1 gallon warm water.
 Make sure your mop is not soaking wet.
 Do not set your mop pail on the floor as it may leave a ring.
 If you have no where convenient to put the pail, make sure it’s sitting on a towel or something similar to keep the floor from getting wet.
 Always wipe the floor dry when you’re done.

 Waxing Old Wood Floors

 However, waxing does have its disadvantages.
-One disadvantage is that it is a difficult process and maybe better to leave it up to the professionals.
+One disadvantage is that it is a difficult process and may be better to leave it up to the professionals.
 Another disadvantage is that it limits the options later on when you decide to refinish the floors.
 Re-coating options may also be limited by the kind of wax you have applied to the floors.

 Cleaning Swedish Finish Wood Floors

 Swedish finish wood floors should not be waxed.
 Swedish finish wood floors can be identified by their bright, shiny appearance.
-If you are not sure if a floor is Swedish Finish or not, be cautious and just just plain water.
+If you are not sure if a floor is Swedish Finish or not, be cautious and just use plain water.